 When should you provide your Social Insurance Number?

 You usually need to provide your SIN:

-- to financial institutions where you are earning interest or income
+- To financial institutions where you have interest-bearing accounts

 When should you not provide your SIN?

-Here are examples of when you do not have to provide your Social Insurance Number or show your card:
+Here are examples of when you do not have to provide your SIN:

 - proving your identity (except for specific government programs)